svolain/get_next_line/README.md

 # get_next_line

-This project is about programming a function that returns a line read from a file descriptor.
+Get_next_line  is a function that returns a line read from a file given as a argument.

-The goal was to learn about file descriptors, i.e. how to open, close and read content from an FD.
-It was also about learning to use static variables.
+The goal of the project was to learn about static variables, as well as about opening, closing and reading content from file descriptors

 ## Instructions